regularcoder/regularcoder/reading.md

 23. 1st To Die by James Patterson (2.5/5)
 > The thriller genre ceased to thrill or excite me years ago and I hadn't read one in quite a while.
 I picked up Patterson's book because I heard of his online [writing masterclass](https://www.masterclass.com/classes/james-patterson-teaches-writing).
 I'd also read about his signature style of having many short chapters and was interested to see how it worked.
 >
-> This book has some ridiculous plot twists (and further twists to those twists) and the interactions between the women of the murder club were unbeleivable and sounded forced. *However* it was light reading and managed to hold my interest to the end.
+> This book has some ridiculous plot twists (even on the last few pages) and the interactions between the women of the murder club sounded forced and were sometimes faintly ridiculous. *However* it was light reading and managed to hold my interest to the end.